shibumi/mnemonic/README.md

 ```
 Usage of ./mnemonic:
   -d string
-        delimeter as split element for the password (default " ")
+        delimeter as split element for the password (default "-")
+  -l string
+        language of word list: [en, de] (default "en")
   -n uint
-        the number of words (default 3)
+        number of words (default 3)
 ```

 On default `mnemonic` will return 3 random words splitted by a space.

 ## todo

-* provide more word lists (english is a must have)
+* provide more word lists
 * provide a `-m`, `--max` parameter for setting a characterlimit.
 Useful for websites with password character limit.
 * tests, tests.. tests
 * build release binaries magically via github actions
-* provide a flag for choosing the language of the used word list
+* specify your own word list via `-f`, `--file` parameter
+* option for generating random numbers as padding/delimeter